CodeSoruce/MWP/README.md

 The source code of our paper is in the folder "src".

-The source code of each algorithm for k-MWP identification (i.e., Base, MWPA-, MWPA) has three parameters, corresponding to the dataset name (e.g., -g g1) , the insteger k (e.g., -k 2) and the algorithm (e.g., -a MWPA)
+The source code of each algorithm for k-MWP identification (i.e., Base, MWPA-, MWPA) has three parameters, corresponding to the dataset name (e.g., -g g1), the integer k (e.g., -k 2) and the algorithm (e.g., -a MWPA)

 * Compile